ethereum/remix-ide/docs/file_explorer.md

 ![](images/a-file-explorer-new-file2.png)

-- The second way of creating a file is to right click on a file or folder to get a popup menu.
+- The second way of creating a file is to right-click on a file or folder to get a popup menu.

 The new file will be placed in **the currently selected folder** of the Workspace.
 If a file and not a folder is selected, then the new file will be placed in that file’s folder.
 And if nothing is selected, then the file will be placed in the root of the current workspace's folder.
 Or to be brief — just be mindful of what folder it lands in.